grezniczek/redcap_javascript_injector/README.md

 Version | Description
 ------- | ------------------
+2.3.0   | New feature: Add JS from a file in addition to entering it into directly into module config.<br>New options to direct injections.
 2.2.1   | Added support for new page: Project Setup Page.
 2.2.0   | Require EM Framework v14.<br>Added "enable-every-page-hooks-on-login-form" to config.json.
 2.1.1   | Minor code change to prevent a PHP strict mode warning.